-Combinatorial optimization seeks to find the best solution to a problem out of a very large set of possible solutions.
-Here are some examples:
+OR-Tools is open source software for combinatorial optimization, which seeks to find the best solution to a problem out of a very large set of possible solutions.
+Here are some examples of problems that OR-Tools solves:

 - Vehicle routing: Find optimal routes for vehicle fleets that pick up and deliver packages given constraints (e.g., "this truck can't hold more than 20,000 pounds" or "all deliveries must be made within a two-hour window").

-- Scheduling: find the optimal schedule for complex set of tasks, some of which need to be performed before others, on a fixed set of machines, or other resources.
+- Scheduling: Find the optimal schedule for a complex set of tasks, some of which need to be performed before others, on a fixed set of machines, or other resources.

 In most cases, problems like these have a vast number of possible solutions—too many for a computer to search them all.
 To overcome this, OR-Tools uses state-of-the-art algorithms to narrow down the search set, in order to find an optimal (or close to optimal) solution.